sap-tutorials/abap-core-development/tutorials/abap-environment-lp-service-content-provider/abap-environment-lp-service-content-provider.md

 > In the `Status` column of the table the status changes to `Created` as soon as the creation is finished.

 ### Choose Content in the Content Manager

 1. Navigate to the **Content Manager**.

-2. Open `Content Explorer` tab, where all the already created content providers are listed.
+2. Choose the `Content Explorer` button, where all the already created content providers are listed.

-3. Select the content provider you have created in the previous step.
+3. Choose the content provider you have created in the previous step.

-4. Select the `Administrator` content item and choose `Add to My Content`.
+4. Select the `Administrator` content item and choose `Add`.

     <!-- border -->![Add roles to own content](4-add-to-my-content.png)

 ### Create Launchpad Site

 1. Navigate to the Site Directory.

-2. Select `Create Sites`.
+2. Select `Create Site`.

 3. Choose a site name and select `Create`.

 4. Select `Edit` and move your cursor to the search box to `Search for items to assign`.

     <!-- border -->![Create Launchpad Site](2-1-create-site.png)